asifurrouf/Espresso-Examples/README.md

     ```

-## References
+## Usages

-Below are a list of methods used in the examples in this repo.
+Below is an example of theEspresso methods that have been used so far in the example application.

 ### Matchers